Northwestern Syria offensive (April–August 2019): Capture of Kafr Nabudah

 On 8 May, the Syrian Army captured the town of Kafr Nabudah after a brief battle.
-Pro-government media released footage showing armor belonging to the Tiger Forces maneuvering inside the town.
+Pro-Syrian government media released footage showing armored vehicles belonging to the Tiger Forces maneuvering inside the town.
 The Syrian Army also reportedly advanced from northeast Latakia, capturing Point 1154 in Jabal Zuwayqat.
 After pro-government forces captured the town of Kafr Nabudah, Hayat Tahrir al-Sham launched a counterattack at night with a car bomb spearheading the attack, followed by an armed assault on positions held by the Tiger Forces; after hours of fighting, HTS stated to have retaken the town; however, this statement was denied by the Syrian Army.
 The Russian Defence Ministry reported that the Khmeimim Air Base had once again been targeted with missiles fired from within the DMZ by groups which they identified as Katiba Ard al-Bab and Katiba Jabel Butma (both of which are designated terrorist groups by Russia).
 All 12 missiles fired at the base were reportedly shot down by its anti-air defenses, causing no casualties or damage.
 The positions from which the missiles were fired were then reportedly bombed by Russian warplanes and Syrian Army artillery.